etlbox/etlbox.website/doks_v0.5/content/en/recipes/sources/custom-batchsource.md

 toc: true
 ---

 If you need to create your source data not as single rows, but rather in batches of data, you can use the CustomBatchSource.
+For row by row creation use the [CustomSource](../custom-source) instead.

 ## Example with strongly typed objects